Turan-Askerov/led_chaser_circuit/README.md

 3. Connect the power supply
 4. Check that the LEDs flash sequentially

+# Dual-Mode LED Chaser Circuit
+## 📌 Features
+- **Mode 1**: All LEDs light up simultaneously.
+- **Mode 2**: Sequential chasing pattern.
+- **Control**: Toggle modes with an SPDT switch.

+## 🎯 Project Goals
+- Learn circuit design and transistor switching.
+- Create a customizable lighting system.

 ## Adjustments

-- Adjust the capacitor values to change the flashing speed Change
+- Adjust the potentiometer values to change the flashing speed Change (On 555 timer)
 - You can create new effects by trying different LED patterns